Neteller

 The Neteller method uses the standard format for callbacks to deliver purchase results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 10.00 EUR purchase in the 210 project.
+The following is the example of a callback with information about a 10.00 EUR purchase made in the 210 project.

 {